jmussman/auth0-enterprise-ldap/README.md

 log into the tenant itself, they cannot reach the Okta user dashboard, and their passwords cannot be changed through LDAP.

+This is one of a series of action script and configuration examples that may be used as a foundation for building systems that you need.
+Search GitHub for *jmussman/auth0* to find other examples in the series.

 ## The Auth0 AD/LDAP Connector

 The [Auth0 AD/LDAP Connector](https://auth0.com/docs/authenticate/identity-providers/enterprise-identity-providers/active-directory-ldap/ad-ldap-connector)